mstill3/spark-for-dummies/projects/udemy/README.md

 # Spark and Python for Big Data with PySpark
-Introduction to Spark architecture as well as the core, streaming, and machine learning APIs from this [Udemy Spark Course](https://www.udemy.com/course/spark-and-python-for-big-data-with-pyspark)
+Introduction to Spark architecture as well as the core, streaming, and machine learning APIs from this [Udemy Spark Course](https://www.udemy.com/course/spark-and-python-for-big-data-with-pyspark) and some of my own

 <table>